mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 This can also be used to view the current state of the application:
 ![State displayed in the console](docs/console-state.png)

+## Testing the application

+Rather than acting on individual files, tests act on the initialised instance of the application.

+__Example: Options bar not visible until first tag inserted__

+This test initialises the application by calling the `boot` function and uses the `components` module to create an 'options bar' which should initially be hidden.
+It then uses the `services` module to insert a tag which should cause the options bar to become visible.

+<%- renderJsFile('tests/components/options-bar.test.js') %>

+NB: As mentioned previously, the `boot` function has 1 required argument - `window`.
+This version of the `boot` function is actually a wrapper that supplies an instance of `window` provided by [JSDOM](https://github.com/jsdom/jsdom) to the original `boot` function for testing purposes.

 # State management